-Move and rename buckets
+Move data between buckets

-This page describes how to move the contents of a bucket by copying objects from a source to a destination bucket.
+This page describes how to move the contents of a bucket by copying objects from a source bucket to a destination bucket.

 Overview